Australia to score 21 iconic Studio Ghibli films on Netflix

 Netflix offers a generous content library rich in TV series, movies, reality programming, documentaries and kids' content, with a strong focus on original productions.

-Subscriptions start at $9.99 a month, with new users who sign up able to enjoy a one-month free trial.
+Subscriptions start at $9.99 a month, with new users getting a free one-month upgrade, Netflix no longer offers a free trial.

 Image Source: Netflix

 - Disney’s Mulan remake to stream in Australia before cinema release: How to watch and what you’ll pay

 - New on Netflix, Stan, Prime Video, Foxtel, BINGE, Disney+, hayu, SBS and more in August 2020

 - New on Netflix, Stan, Prime Video, Foxtel, BINGE, Disney+, hayu, SBS and more in July 2020